 On behalf of the AGCC 2018 Organising Committee

 In 2017 the AIG is again offering bursaries to Honours, Postgraduate and Third Year geoscience students.

-The 2017 Bursary awards, which have values between A$1000 and A$4000, are funded by the AIG, by the generous sponsorship of individuals and organisations, and by donations from AIG members to the AIG Geoscience Education Foundation.
-Further information on bursary applications here.
+The 2017 Bursary awards, which have values between A$1000 and A$4000, are funded by the AIG, by the generous donations of organisations and AIG members to the AIG Geoscience Education Foundation.

 The AIG Victorian State Branch is also offering Student Travel Grants in 2017.
 More information is available here.